radgrad/docusaurus2/docs/developers/getting-started/howto/branch-and-merge.md

 ## Work on tasks specified by issue in branches

-Work is organized into issues.
-Work corresponding to an issue is done in a branch off master.
-The branch is named after its corresponding issue.
-So, if you are working on the task in, say, [Issue 324](https://github.com/radgrad/radgrad2/issues/324), then that work is performed in a branch off of master called "issue-324".
+Work is organized into tasks, and each task is described in a GitHub issue.
+Work corresponding to a task/issue is done in a branch off master.
+The branch is named after its corresponding issue number.
+So, if you are working on a task described in [Issue 324](https://github.com/radgrad/radgrad2/issues/324), then that work is performed in a branch off of master called "issue-324".
 For uniformity, please do not name the branch "324", or "ISSUE-324".
-Please name it the branch number, prefixed with "issue-".
+Please name it as the branch number, prefixed with "issue-".

 ## How to merge into master